yayapa/SDAPraktikum/E4/README.md

 2. The dataset is too small.
 3. The distribution of data is un-uniform.

-TODO: make appropriate metrics, Grid Search?, Cross Validation?
-TODO: get rid of args in the class Config to use it on jupyter notebook (Done!)
+## Metrics
+Based on the [survey](https://link.springer.com/content/pdf/10.1007/s10115-022-01665-w.pdf), the following metrics are chosen:
+1. Accuracy
+2. Precision, Recall, F1-score
+3. MCC and G-Mean

+They are implemented in ***custom_statistics.py***

 ## CNN
-CNN model is based on this [repository](https://github.com/onehaitao/CNN-relation-extraction)
+CNN model is based on the [paper](https://aclanthology.org/C14-1220.pdf) and this [repository](https://github.com/onehaitao/CNN-relation-extraction)

-TODO: Test on other datasets in colab
-TODO: Should we use original 19 labels or just 3 for causal relation?
+This can be found in CNN module and started with ***CNN.ipynb***